andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 ### ConcurrentQueue<T>

 `ConcurrentQueue<T>` is a thread-safe collection that allows multiple threads to safely add and remove items without additional locking mechanisms.
 Like a standard queue, it follows the FIFO (First-In, First-Out) principle.

+**Use Cases:**
+- **Thread-Safe Lead Processing System**: Safely manage leads being processed by multiple agents concurrently.
+- **Real-Time Sales Notifications Handling**: Handle notifications about sales events across multiple threads without locking issues.
+- **Task Management in Multi-threaded Environments**: Efficiently manage tasks that require concurrent processing without losing order.

+**Where Not to Use**: Avoid using ConcurrentQueue if thread safety is unnecessary, as it may lead to performance overhead compared to standard queues.

 #### Example Declaration